 Now, add education and training to the mix.
 By doing so, you enable your team to achieve the goals that you set for them.
-You also ensure that they have the skills and knowledge necessary to move up within the company, rather than job-hopping to find a better employer, higher compensation, or a company that values them.
+You also ensure that they have the skills and knowledge necessary to move up within the organization rather than job-hopping to find a better employer, higher compensation, or a company that values them.

 Let’s look at it this way:

 You have an employee.
 We’ll call him Bob.
 You pull Bob aside for his monthly performance review and coaching session.
 For the most part, he did fine.
 However, there were a few areas where he didn’t hit the mark and failed to reach stated objectives.
 You mention that to him, and when the session is done, you tell Bob that you’re looking forward to next month’s review to see how far he’s gone toward improving his performance.